vagabondHustler/subsearch/README.md

-# subscene-search
+# Subscene search

-Download subtitles for well known scene groups with two easy mouse clicks inside a directory on Windows.
-The subtitles are grabbed from Subscene.com
+Download subtitles for well known scene groups with two easy mouse clicks inside a directory.
+The subtitles are grabbed from Subscene.com.
+There are probably better repositories out there than this one, that does the same thing, I made this one mainly to learn python and git by doing.

 #### TODO